How Using a Light Box Can Improve Your Drawing Skills

 Become More Conscious About Details

-When you trace designs using a light box, you can become more aware of the various nuances and smaller details which actually make an artwork really great.
+When you trace designs using a light box, you can become more aware of the various nuances and smaller details that actually make an artwork really great.
 If you draw free-handedly, trying to emulate another artist’s work, you might miss out on some of the finer details, because you might simply not notice them.
 However, you’ll definitely notice more when you work with a light box because you’ll have the chance to scrutinize the design under the best possible conditions.

 Enabling Your Creativity